grommet/grommet/src/js/components/TextArea/README.md

 **plain**

 Whether this is a plain textarea with no border or padding.
-Only use this when the containing context provides sufficient affordance
+Only use this when the containing context provides sufficient affordance.

 ```
 boolean